-The printer of the proceedings will supply you with the information required for all three of the commands described in this section, so you can specify it before you submit camera-ready copy; it should be omitted otherwise.
+The printer of the proceedings will supply you with the information required for all four of the commands described in this section, so you can specify it before you submit camera-ready copy; it may be omitted otherwise.
+These commands are ignored if the 'preprint' or 'nocopyrightspace' class option is specified (Table 2.1) or if the \toappear command is used (Section 3.8).